Find Spanish Classes

 Alyanna: San Diego Spanish course instructor

-...that the most successful way of learning takes place when people work together.
+...successful way of learning takes place when people work together.
 The help that I have received in my academic career has allowed me to accomplish the most difficult of my goals.
 I know the difference that knowledgeable guidance can make, and this is where my passion for teaching stems from.
-My experience working with students in a diverse array of subjects has prepared me to adapt to students' unique styles of learning...
+My experience working with students in a diverse array of subjects has prepared me to adapt to students' unique styles of learning and help them...

 Education & Certification